China calls West's economic de-risking a 'false proposition'

 5% GROWTH TARGET

-China is on course to achieve its five per cent target for economic growth in 2023 set by Beijing earlier this year, Li also told the audience at the forum, which is being attended by leaders from New Zealand, Mongolia, Vietnam and Barbados, as well as a large delegation from Saudi Arabia.
+China's economic growth in the second quarter will be higher than the first and is on course to achieve its 5 per cent target for economic growth in 2023 set by Beijing earlier this year, Li also told the audience at the forum, which is being attended by leaders from New Zealand, Mongolia, Vietnam and Barbados, as well as a large delegation from Saudi Arabia.

 "For the whole year, we are expected to achieve the target of about five per cent economic growth set at the beginning of this year," Li said.